 Attendance continues to be an area of focus for The Gateway Primary Free School.
-However attendance is now 0.5% above the national average for disadvantaged pupils and is 1.3% above that of their non-disadvantaged peers.
+However attendance is now 01.2% above the national average for disadvantaged pupils and is 0.1% above that of their non-disadvantaged peers.
 Attendance rates are as below for all pupils, disadvantaged pupils and their non-disadvantaged peers:

-National Averages Primary Gateway Primary Free School
+National Averages Primary Gateway Primary Free School Free

-2021-22 T a r g e t EOY 22-23 EOY 21-22
+2023-24 Curr ent EOY 22-23

-Attendance All 93.7 91.3 91.4
+Attendance All 94.5 358 93.0 91.3

-Dis 91.5 92.0 90.7
+Dis 91.9 165 93.1 92.0

-Non-dis 94.5 90.8 92.0
+Non-dis 95.4 193 93.0 90.8

-Our strategy for targeted support for disadvantaged persistent absentees has decreased persistent absence of disadvantaged pupils by 11.1% compared to the academic year 2021-22, with disadvantaged persistent absence now falling 4.6% below that of their non-disadvantaged peers.
+Our strategy for targeted support for disadvantaged persistent absentees has ensured that persistent absence of disadvantaged pupils remains 7.5% below the national average; however, when compared to the academic year 2022-23 there has been a 2.2% increase in the rate of persistent absence for disadvantaged pupils.
+Persistent absence of disadvantaged pupils remains 6.6% above that of their non-disadvantaged peers.

-National Averages Primary Gateway Primary Free School
+National Averages Primary Gateway Primary Free School Free

-2021-22 T a r g e t EOY 22-23 EOY 21-22
+2023-24 Curr ent EOY 22-23

-PA All 17.7 20.8 25.7
+PA All 15.2 61 17.0 20.8

-Dis 30.7 18.4 29.5
+Dis 28.1 34 20.6 18.4

-Non-di 13.1 23.0 22.9
+Non-di 10.7 27 14.0 23.0

-However, we know that there is still further work to be undertaken to ensure that our disadvantaged pupils are able to fully access the provision put in place for them through our comprehensive disadvantaged strategy; therefore our targeted attendance strategy remains a key focus of our current plan for disadvantage and the school development plan for 2022-2025.
+It is clear that there is further work to be undertaken to ensure that our disadvantaged pupils are able to fully access the provision put in place for them through our comprehensive disadvantaged strategy;

+therefore our targeted attendance strategy remains a key focus of our current plan for disadvantage and the school development plan for 2024-2027.